Agricultural Literacy Curriculum Matrix

 9 - 12

-- This documentary is available for purchase in DVD format from Walmart or Amazon.
+- This documentary is available for purchase in DVD format.
 It is also available for online streaming from Amazon Prime, iTunes, Netflix, YouTube, and more.
-The film is available in the full documentary format (77 minutes) or the short, education version lasting 44 minutes.
-The time stamp indicated for the lesson corresponds to the 44-minute educational version.
+The full documentary is 77 minutes long.

 Background Agricultural Connections